Skalefou/RPGFault/README.md

 Moreover, actually the server is in early-stage too!

 ### How can I help ?
-You can try t find bug aand report them to us.
+You can try t find bug and report them to us.

 If you know how to code, you can also do some push request if you can improve the game in some ways.